phelipetls/seriesbr/README.md

     [19 rows x 3 columns]

-If you don't mind the columns names, you can just pass the codes.
+If you don't mind the columns names, you can just feed it with the numbers.

     bcb.get_series(20786, 4189, 4380)